JuergenGutsch/blog/_source/_posts/2017-04-20-trying-cake.md

 ---
 layout: post
 title: "A first glimpse into CAKE"
-teaser: "Since a few years I use FAKE to configure my builds.
-Also at the YooApps we have two projects running using FAKE.
+teaser: "Since a couple of years I use FAKE to configure my builds.
+Also at the YooApps we use FAKE in some projects.
 One of the projects uses it since more than two years.
 FAKE is really great and I love to use it, but there is one problem with it: The most C# devs don't really like to use new things.
 The worst case for the most devs - it seems - is a new tool, that uses an exotic language like F#."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png